fssa-batch3/sandeep.prakash__web_project/README.md

 - Expected Result:
 The user can view the list of available grounds
- You can also search the grounds and you can search by filtered city
+ You can also search the grounds and you can search by filtered city first you have to select which city or all areas and search for the result